AmadeusITGroup/Redis-Operator/docs/README.md

 ## Overview

 The Redis-cluster will be deployed thanks to a unique deployment.
 Each node of the Redis-cluster is running in its own Pod; At startup, each node has no active role (not slave nor master with slot), it just joins the cluster as a master without slot.
-See representation in the schema below
+See representation in the schema below.

 ![Initial state](imgs/overview_1.png)